Mini Quadcopter Review - Fun, Fast, Easy to Fly

-For the past two years I have been seriously looking to get into aerial video and photo work.
+Post updated January 2018: For the past two years I have been seriously looking to get into aerial video and photo work.
 I love the thought of capturing the world from this amazing perspective.
 (See funny story later from this mornings practice flight with the Hubsan H107C X4C).

-When I was skydiving many moons ago as a young 20-something, one of the things that kept me going back for more was the
+I used to skydive many moons ago as a young 20-something.
+One of the things that kept me going back for more was the

 women views you would get from both freefall and under canopy.